Birth is sacred.

 Services and Products

 From pregnancy through to postpartum, the professional services and useful products provided by Shakti Births will enhance your sense of confidence and comfort that comes from finding a place of control.

 Click on the images below to find out more.

 Firstly, I would like to congratulate you on your pregnancy.
 If you have found your way here, it means you are already exercising your power of choice and are researching ways to enhance your childbirth experience.

-My name is Tamryn Schmahl, and I am the accredited HypnoBirthing® Childbirth Educator and birth doula behind Shakti Births.
+My name is Tamryn Schmahl, and I am the accredited HypnoBirthing® Childbirth Educator and doula behind Shakti Births.
 Click below to learn more about me.

 When I started my doula work, I often found that the mothers really wanted a doula, but the father was hesitant; he worried about whether I would take his place and he wouldn’t be able to help.
 Nothing is further from the truth, so I wrote this little piece to explain just how the doula works with a couple.

 What if I told you that you can afford a doula?

 A doula is an integral member of your birth team.
 Whether you are planning a hospital birth with aaalll the pain meds you can get your hands on, a homebirth with nothing but water and essential oils – or any other sort of awesome birth in between – a doula is going to be one of the most valuable investments you can make, for one of the most important days of your life.